McFACTS/McFACTS/docs/source/contribute.rst

 McFACTS Code
 ************

-Follow the process for installing the code in our `README <https://github.com/McFACTS/McFACTS/blob/main/README.md>`_.
+Follow the process for installing the code in our `README`_.

-See the `McFACTS style guide <https://github.com/McFACTS/McFACTS/blob/main/docs/source/style.rst>`_ for writing code that conforms with our documentation generator.
+See the `Style Guide`_ for writing code that conforms with our documentation generator.

 Commit Messages
 ***************

-For full details see our `commit guide <https://github.com/McFACTS/McFACTS/blob/main/docs/source/gitcommitmsg.rst>`_.
+For full details see our `Commit Guide`_.

-Here is a quick reference for creating `semantic commit messages <https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716>`_ that enable us to easily:
+Here is a quick reference for creating `semantic commit messages`_ that enable us to easily:

 #. automatically generate our changelog
 #. review the code's history